trnql/trnql_ios/README.md

 ## License

-trnql is available under the MIT license.
+trnql is available under a custom license.
 See the LICENSE file for more info.